 Johnson’s research interests include detecting and diagnosing early-stage breast cancer so women have the best chance possible to conquer the disease early.

 “The appropriate and best use of breast MRI is of specific interest to me as well as finding ways to help women cope with and reduce the anxiety experienced in conjunction with mammography,” she said.

-Vijay Paryani, MD, is a breast medical oncologist who sees patients at Duke Women’s Cancer Care Raleigh and Duke Cancer Center Cary does inpatient consults at WakeMed as part of the new Cancer Care + initiative.
+Vijay Paryani is a breast medical oncologist who sees patients at Duke Women’s Cancer Care Raleigh and Duke Cancer Center Cary.
+He also does inpatient consults at WakeMed as part of the new Cancer Care + initiative.

 Paryani is new to DCI, having joined Duke in August 2020 directly after completing his fellowship at Wake Forest Baptist Medical Center and in the midst of the Covid-19 pandemic.
 Like Johnson, this is his first year serving as a team co-captain.
 He’s all-in for the Triangle Race for the Cure and all-in for his patients.

 “When my patients see me, they may be going through the scariest and most difficult time in their lives.
 My goal is always to do everything in my power to improve their physical and emotional well-being.
 My patients are family to me,” said Paryani who's committed to bringing new clinical trial opportunities to DCI’s Wake County locations.
 “I have witnessed firsthand the devastating effect this disease can have patients and their families.”